Y Ddraig hardware

 The XC95108 CPLD handles read and write access to the DRAM and handles the CAS-before-RAS refresh.
 Any wait states that have to be added are done using the DRAM DTACK signal.

 A RS-232 serial port is provided using a MC68681 Dual Universal Asynchronous Receiver/Transmitter.
 Although two channels are available in the DUART only a single channel is being used on this design.

-Timer and Joystick ports
+Timer and parallel port